 Origin of HIV/AIDS

-Other bodily fluids such as saliva, tears, nasal fluid, vomit, or urine do not carry enough HIV to infect other people and spread, unless they come into direct contact with your blood or bloodstream.
+Other bodily fluids such as saliva, tears, nasal fluid, vomit, or urine do not carry enough HIV to infect other people and spread unless they come into direct contact with your blood or bloodstream.

-You may have came across several HIV and AIDS awareness programs the past years, and they all say that you have to practice safe sex in order to protect yourself from contracting the disease.
+You may have come across several HIV and AIDS awareness programs the past years, and they all say that you have to practice safe sex in order to protect yourself from contracting the disease.
 Most cases of HIV and AIDS are results of engaging in unprotected sex, whether it is anal, vaginal, or oral.